-Mortgage rates are so low (as of mid to late 2011) as to make the cost of owning less than the cost of renting in several markets for starter homes, such as Las Vegas or Phoenix.
+Mortgage rates are so low (as of late 2011) as to make the cost of owning less than the cost of renting in several markets for starter homes, such as Las Vegas or Phoenix.
 But according to surveys of mortgage lenders as many as 11% of all purchase contracts in 2011 are not able to secure financing, even with sufficient equity and a reasonable (80% or less) loan to value ratio.
 Some lenders blame appraisers, while most suggest that bank examiners are putting extreme pressures on the loan underwriters to exercise extreme caution and extreme diligence.
-In 2011, stories abound that border on the ridiculous as to verifications and signatures required by underwriters.
+In 2011, stories abounded that border on the ridiculous as to verifications and signatures required by underwriters.
 For example, a Social Security Administration statement was not enough proof of income for a set of wealthy La Jolla, California borrowers and they were asked to have someone from Social Security to sign a statement verifying that the Social Security statement was correct.
 This would be silly enough but becomes ridiculous when you consider that the Social Security income was 2% of the household income.
 The mortgage payment would be less than 20% of the other income and the loan-to-value ratio of the mortgage was less than 60%.
 With such underwriting there will be almost no defaults or foreclosures going forward on loans with vintages of 2011 and beyond.
 Of course we know that the pendulum will swing back towards normal and reasonable underwriting at some point in time, but until such time the home ownership rates will be driven downward.
 Add to this credit access challenge, the burden of college loans which are at an all-time high relative to incomes and this knocks out a large chunk of potential home owners.
 Next consider the bad credit scores of millions of borrowers which will stay that way for at least three years and this knocks out several million more potential homeowners.
 The high unemployment rate knocks out another 17 million people and perhaps 12 million households.

 The uncertainty about future home price trends could be the most important factor of all.
 Housing as an investment has lost its appeal for now.
 Case and Shiller used to run annual surveys of homeowners, asking them what next year’s home appreciation rate would be in their neighborhood.
 The results were generally equal to whatever the homeowners had experienced during the last year.
 This rather simple model which assumes that whatever happened last year will happen next year, if reflective of reality, would suggest that most US households would not be eager to jump back into the housing market until they see others jumping back into the market and driving prices up.
 Shiller would probably refer to this behavioral aspect of the market as “Animal Spirits” but there is no doubt that much of the housing market is behavioral in nature.
 Jim Follain recently provided an analysis of housing bubbles and also came to the conclusion that not all of the price changes could be anticipated with informed and fundamental economic drivers.